aws-samples/sample-serverless-image-editing-agent-bedrock-agentcore-harness/README.md

-# Build a Serverless Image Editing Agent with Amazon Bedrock AgentCore Harness
+# Build a Serverless Image Editing Agent with Amazon Bedrock AgentCore harness

 Building an AI agent that edits images based on natural language requires an orchestration loop, tool routing, memory management, and a compute environment to run it all.
 [Amazon Bedrock AgentCore harness](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/harness.html) handles that entire stack with configuration.
 You declare what the agent does, and the harness runs it in a stateful, isolated microVM with built-in memory, tool routing, and observability.